ThemeHackers/NetHawk/README.md

-# NetHawk - Network Security Analysis Tool - Linux
+# NetHawk - Network Security Analysis Tool

+# What do you work on?

+- Ubuntu
+- Kali Linux
+- ParrotOS

+In the future, I will release a supported system on Windows.

 ## Description